ALWCormier/FE_projects/FE8_starsphere/README.md

-Implements "Starphere" item in FE8.
+Implements "Starphere" item in FE8 (when in inventory, weapons do not lose durability).
 No EA installer included.